Eden-Sobol/js-frontend/README.md

 # js-frontend
-Some utilities to help make Javascripting a frontend website easier
+Some utilities to make JavaScript frontent easier (if you're out of your mind enought to try this anyway)

-Ill maybe add more sometime.

 Its cool because you can install this on a website temporarily even if its not yours, like google, and use it normally